Heisath/wdmc2-kernel/README.md

 	- supports caching of kernel and rootfs so not everything needs to be rebuilt everytime
 	- built rootfs has zram support and uses it for swap and logging

-* prerequisites for building will be installed by build.sh automatically using:
+* prerequisites for building will be installed by build.sh automatically.
 	- buildscript has been developed and tested on Ubuntu Hirsute (21.04) with gcc-arm-none-eabi (https://packages.ubuntu.com/hirsute/gcc-arm-none-eabi) hosted in a VirtualBox, there are known problems when using older debian/ubuntu releases or wsl(2)
 	- `apt-get install build-essential bc libncurses5 dialog u-boot-tools git libncurses-dev lib32z1 lib32ncurses5-dev libmpc-dev libmpfr-dev libgmp3-dev flex bison debootstrap debian-archive-keyring qemu-user-static`
 	- gcc for arm eabi `apt-get install gcc-arm-none-eabi`
 		- OR (ONLY USE IF ABOVE DOES NOT WORK)
-		- extract the gcc/glibc archive to /opt
+		- extract the gcc/glibc archive from toolchain to /opt
 		- adjust the path to the gcc in build.sh

 * build.sh